BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     Whether it's true or not isn't the point though: Penrose gave it a serious shot.
 </p>
 <p>
-    This diagram from one of Penrose's papers on CCC shows the core idea - cycles of time³:<br/>
+    This diagram from one of Penrose's papers on CCC shows the core idea - cycles of time³.
+    Note the "Previous Aeon" at the bottom.<br/>
     <div align="center">
       <img style="width: 30vw;" src="https://bradleyculley.github.io/images/ccc_diagram.png" />
     </div>